Curated OER

 Comparisons

-In this making comparisons in history worksheet, students read 8 statements.
+In this making comparisons in history instructional activity, students read 8 statements.
 Students put a C after statements that refer only to Columbus's voyage.
-Students put a P for those that refer only to the Pilgrims, a B for those that refer to...
+Students put a P for those that refer only to the Pilgrims, a B for those...

 Curated OER